 The Tropical America exhibit has been permanently decommissioned to allow for the new Rainforest exhibit space.
 Favorite animals including the tamarins, flamingos and sloth are temporarily located in the Green House near Hasbro's Our Big Backyard.
 Additionally, as patrons walk through the Zoo, some of the animals may be enjoying a different, yet temporary, home during the development of their permanent habitats.

 Construction is still underway for the Zoo’s new rainforest exhibit, and with it comes the anticipation of fun and exciting new animal additions.
-Although not set to open until summer of 2018, we want to give you a sneak peek into the lives of these incredible creatures.
+Although not set to open until late 2018, we want to give you a sneak peek into the lives of these incredible creatures.